Ballads Beyond Borders

 About the Book

-* Publication supported by an H. Earle Johnson Publication Subvention from the Society for American Music and by a grant from the AMS 75 PAYS Fund and General Fund of the American Musicological Society, supported in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation.
+* Publication supported by an H. Earle Johnson Publication Subvention from the Society for American Music; by a grant from the AMS 75 PAYS Fund and General Fund of the American Musicological Society, supported in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation; and by a grant from the L. J. and Mary C. Skaggs Folklore Fund.